 EHS MPH students can receive financial support from one or more of the following sources:

 - Traineeships from the NIOSH ERC

 - Teaching assistantships from EHS or other SPH departments

 - Smaller scholarship awards from external organizations, such as the American Industrial Hygiene Foundations (AIHF), Chevron, and the 3M Corporation

 Some deficiencies may be made up after admission to the program.
 Courses taken to fulfill basic deficiencies do not count toward fulfillment of the degree's course requirements.
-Please visit the Admissions & Aid section of the U-M SPH site for details on the application process and financial aid options.
-Additional information for international applicants can also be found here.

 Applications & Deadlines